camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 ## Unhandled errors

-When an error is triggered then it should be handled in the process.
+When an error is thrown then it should be handled in the process.
-If it is not handled (e.g. unexpected error code) then an **incident** is raised to indicate the failure.
+If it is not handled (e.g. unexpected error code), then an **incident** is raised to indicate the failure.
-The incident is attached to the corresponding service task of the processed job or the error end event.
+The incident is attached to the corresponding element where the error was thrown, i.e. the service task of the processed job or the error end event.

+When you resolve the incident attached to a service task, it will re-enable the job and allow it to be activated and completed by a job worker once again.

-The incident can not be solved by the user because the failure is in the process itself that can not be changed to handle the error for this process instance.
+The incident attached to an error end event cannot be resolved by a user because the failure is in the process itself.
+The process cannot be changed to handle the error for this process instance.

 ## Business error vs. technical error